 Attending Hanal Pixán

-The Paseo de las Ánimas leaves the Cementerio General on October 31 generally at 8PM (the exhibition of altars begins at 6PM).
-The “souls” will march along Calle 66 and 64 to the San Juan Park near the center of the city (date and route to be determined).
-In addition, the city of Mérida will be holding a number of cultural events between October 25 and November 2, including the Festival del Pib (date to be determined), which showcases the traditional food of Hanal Pixán.
-A full schedule will be available here shortly.
+The Paseo de las Ánimas leaves the Cementerio General on October 31 at 7PM (the exhibition of altars usually begins a bit earlier).
+The “souls” will march along Calle 66 and 64 to the San Juan Park near the center of the city.
+In addition, the city of Mérida will be holding a number of cultural events between October 25 and November 2, including the Festival del Pib (October 27), which showcases the traditional food of Hanal Pixán.
+A full schedule is available here.

 Drink with Locals